Naphthalene: Reactions with electrophiles

-The resulting lithionaphthalene undergoes a second lithiation, in contrast to the behavior of phenyllithium.
-These 1,8-dilithio derivatives are precursors to a host of peri-naphthalene derivatives.

 Reduction and oxidation

-With alkali metals, naphthalene forms the dark blue-green radical anion salts such as sodium naphthalene, Na^{+}C_{10}H. The naphthalene anions are strong reducing agents.
+With alkali metals, naphthalene forms the dark blue-green radical anion salts such as sodium naphthalenide, Na+[C10H8]-.
+The naphthalene anions are strong reducing agents.

-Naphthalene can be hydrogenated under high pressure in the presence of metal catalysts to give 1,2,3,4-tetrahydronaphthalene(C_{10}H_{12}), also known as tetralin.
-Further hydrogenation yields decahydronaphthalene or decalin (C_{10}H_{18}).
+Naphthalene can be hydrogenated under high pressure in the presence of metal catalysts to give tetralin (C10H12).
+Further hydrogenation yields decalin (C10H18).

-Oxidation with O_{2} in the presence of vanadium pentoxide as catalyst gives phthalic anhydride:
+Oxidation with in the presence of vanadium pentoxide (V2O5) as catalyst gives phthalic anhydride: